5 Daily Practices for Better Body Awareness: A Beginner's Guide

 - Gently move one part of your body that's asking for attention

-A Story of Small Wins: Sarah, one of our community members recovering from nerve pain, shared how this simple morning check-in helped her notice that her symptoms were actually lighter in the mornings.
+A Story of Small Wins: Vera, one of our community members recovering from nerve pain, shared how this simple morning check-in helped her notice that her symptoms were actually lighter in the mornings.
 This tiny awareness helped her reorganize her daily schedule to tackle important tasks earlier, working with her body's natural rhythm instead of against it.

 Practice 2: The Red Light Reset